 This test will check your domain or IP to determine whether or not your server is available and connected.
 At the interval you designate, Uptime will send 5 packets of information and measure the length of time between the sending of the packets and the response from the server.

 When your Uptime.com account was created, you entered the email address for the individual to notify in the event of a failed check.
-If your Ping check results in the loss of 4 out of 5 packets or it takes more than 3000 milliseconds for the server to respond, an alert is sent.
+If your Ping check results in a loss of 60% of packets or it takes more than 1200 milliseconds for the server to respond, an alert is sent.

 Finalizing Your Check